minio/minio/docs/orchestration/kubernetes/README.md

 | `persistence.accessMode`   | ReadWriteOnce or ReadOnly           | `ReadWriteOnce`                                         |
 | `resources`                | CPU/Memory resource requests/limits | Memory: `256Mi`, CPU: `100m`                            |

-Some of the parameters above map to the env variables defined in the [Minio DockerHub image](https://hub.docker.com/r/minio/minio/).

 You can specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,

 ```bash